T

 $1–$3

 A light, airy, and slightly salty baked cassava flour biscuit, often sold by vendors on Rio's beaches.
-It's the perfect simple snack to enjoy with the ocean breeze.
+It's the quintessential beach snack, perfect for a light bite while soaking up the sun.

 Pão de Queijo

-Small, chewy cheese bread rolls made with tapioca flour, giving them a unique texture and a delightful cheesy flavor.
-Perfect for breakfast or a snack any time of day.
+Small, savory cheese bread rolls made with tapioca flour, giving them a unique chewy texture and a delightful cheesy flavor.
+Perfect with coffee any time of day.

 Açaí na Tigela